jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0595/index.md

 1640 PRINT
 1650 PRINT "         Remember to use quotations instead of double apostrophies ('') 1660 PRINT "------------------------------------------------------------------------------"
-tead of double apostrophies ('')
-1660 PRINT "-
 ```

 ## INPUT.BAS